Nikon D200 vs D500

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D200 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D200 and D500 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D200 or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.